Private Equity Interview Questions

 Nonetheless, these two metrics are interlinked and both are widely used amongst investors to accurately assess returns.

-Q. What are the levers for a private equity investor to increase the IRR on an investment?
+Q. What are some positive levers to increase the IRR on an LBO?

 Q. A private equity firm has tripled its initial investment in five years, estimate the IRR?